LeWolfYT/localscope/README.md

 stream = "https://example.com/stream.ts" #stream URL
-writer = "rtmp://example.com/live" #stream output. if you want to use tee muxer, make this an array and we'll do the work for you audiofile = "/path/to/audio.wav" #audio file for the stream. this gets played in the background on loop, since pygame doesn't support getting the currently playing audio bytes. don't set this if you want no audio
+writer = "rtmp://example.com/live" #stream output. if you want to use tee muxer, make this an array and we'll do the work for you audiofile = "/path/to/audio.wav" #audio file for the stream. this gets played in the background on loop, since pygame doesn't support getting the currently playing audio bytes. don't set this if you want no audio maskcolor = (255, 0, 255) #color to be used as the background for the stream stretchmode = "stretch" #fit, fill, stretch
+#streamheight = 768 #height of the stream, leave out for default
+streamy = 0 #y offset

 plugins = [] #add plugins here. the plugin name is the folder name of the plugin in the plugins folder theme = "theme name here, leave blank or omit for default"